simply-nicky/pyrost/docs/reference/rst_ref.rst

 The following classes are central to pyrost module:

-* :class:`pyrost.STData` is the main data container, which provides an interface for the preprocessing of a XST dataset and can output an object, that performs the main loop of RST update.
+* :class:`pyrost.STData` is the main data container, which provides an interface for the preprocessing of a PXST dataset and can output an object, that performs the main loop of R-PXST update.
-* :class:`pyrost.SpeckleTracking` performs the reference image and mapping updates and allows to perform the iterative RST update.
+* :class:`pyrost.SpeckleTracking` performs the reference image and mapping updates and allows to perform the iterative R-PXST update.

 :class:`STData <pyrost.STData>`
 -------------------------------

-:class:`pyrost.STData` contains various functions that are necessary to conduct an initial data processing and create several maps and quantities that are needed prior to the main speckle tracking update algorithm, such as the sample defocus or the whitefield image:
+:class:`pyrost.STData` contains various functions that are necessary to conduct an initial data processing and create several maps and quantities that are needed prior to the main speckle tracking update algorithm, such as the sample defocus or the white-field image:

 * :func:`pyrost.STData.update_mask` generates a pixel mask that excludes bad and hot pixels from the following analysis.
 * :func:`pyrost.STData.defocus_sweep` can help to estimate the focus-to-sample distance by generating a reference image together with calculating a mean local variance of the image for a set of distances.
 The mean local variance serves as a figure of merit of how sharp or blurry the reference image is.
 In the end, the defocus distance which yields the sharpest reference image is chosen.
-* :func:`pyrost.STData.update_whitefield` generates a whitefield image by taking a median through a stack of measured frames.
+* :func:`pyrost.STData.update_whitefield` generates a white-field image by taking a median through a stack of measured frames.
-* If the flat-fields are dynamically varying from a frame to a frame, :func:`pyrost.STData.update_flatfields` method can generate a flat-field for each frame separately based on Principal Component Analysis approach [PCA]_ or by applying median filtering through a stack of frames.
+* If the white-field is dynamically varying from a frame to a frame, :func:`pyrost.STData.update_whitefields` method can generate a set of white-fields for each frame separately based on Principal Component Analysis approach [PCA]_ or by applying median filtering through a stack of frames.

 :class:`SpeckleTracking <pyrost.SpeckleTracking>`
 -------------------------------------------------

-:class:`pyrost.SpeckleTracking` provides an interface to perform the reference image and lens wavefront reconstruction and offers two methods (:func:`pyrost.SpeckleTracking.iter_update`, :func:`pyrost.SpeckleTracking.iter_update_gd`) to perform the iterative RST update until the error metric converges to a minimum.
+:class:`pyrost.SpeckleTracking` provides an interface to perform the reference image and lens wavefront reconstruction and offers two methods (:func:`pyrost.SpeckleTracking.train`, func:`pyrost.SpeckleTracking.train_adapt`) to perform the iterative R-PXST update until the error metric converges to a minimum.
 The typical reconstruction cycle consists of:

-* Estimating an optimal kernel bandwidth for the reference image estimate (:func:`pyrost.SpeckleTracking.find_hopt`, in :func:`pyrost.SpeckleTracking.iter_update_gd` only).
+* Estimating an optimal kernel bandwidth for the reference image estimate (:func:`pyrost.SpeckleTracking.find_hopt`, in :func:`pyrost.SpeckleTracking.train_adapt` only).
 * Generating the reference image (:func:`pyrost.SpeckleTracking.update_reference`).
 * Updating the discrete (pixel) mapping between a stack of frames and the generated reference image (:func:`pyrost.SpeckleTracking.update_pixel_map`).